 The UCLA Vatche and Tamar Manoukian Division of Digestive Disease’s inflammatory bowel disease (IBD) basic research program and clinics are characterized by a systematic approach to understanding the mechanisms by which IBD develops, including a focus on systems biology and exploring the complex microbial ecosystems involved in Crohn’s disease and ulcerative colitis, which affect approximately 1.5 million people in the United States.

 The UCLA Inflammatory Bowel Disease Research Center, established in 2007, focuses on multiple aspects of the pathophysiology, therapy, and diagnosis of IBD with funding from the National Institutes of Health (NIH), the Broad Foundation for Medical Research and the Blinder Foundation.
 The center is directed by Dr. Charalabos “Harry” Pothoulakis, whose work targets aspects of the inflammatory process, including the role of neuropeptides and hormones in mediating inflammation and post-inflammation healing in IBD, as well as the role of fat signaling and obesity in IBD pathogenesis.
 “Because neuropeptides and hormones regulate appetite and metabolism during obesity, neuropeptide-adipose tissue interactions are important components of the inflammatory response in IBD, since in many instances obesity worsens IBD outcomes,” Dr. Pothoulakis explains.

 Most recently, the center has been a leader in an innovative research approach that looks at the role of neuropeptides in the epigenetic changes that occur in the IBD intestine.
-Dr. Pothoulakis and his colleagues are collaborating closely on this research with Dr. Dimitrios Iliopoulos, an associate professor and director of the Center for Systems Biomedicine in the division.
+Dr. Pothoulakis and his colleagues are collaborating closely on this research with members of the Center for Systems Biomedicine in the division.

 Dr. Jonathan Jacobs, who joined the division faculty in 2015, is studying the impact on IBD of the intestinal microbiome — the bacteria that live in the digestive tract, particularly the colon and small intestine.
 His lab is interested in how these bacteria interact with the immune system, and how in certain cases the bacteria in patients who develop IBD might contribute to that inflammation.
 Using stool and tissue samples from IBD patients and healthy comparisons, Dr. Jacobs and his colleagues are determining what microbial features distinguish IBD, based on the premise that these microbes and some of the products they make play a role in driving inflammation.